janderson215/gallant-geckos/README.md

-# Project Name
+# Meet with Others / Find Central Command / name TBD

-> Pithy project description
+> Input locations between people or interesting places and this app will find a mid-point between all of them.

 ## Team

-  - teamMember
+  - Jeffrey Sun
-  - teamMember
+  - Jon Anderson
-  - teamMember
+  - Paul Dockery
-  - teamMember
+  - Wilson Cen

 ## Table of Contents